poteto/hiring-without-whiteboards/README.md

 - [Wiredcraft](https://wiredcraft.com) | Shanghai, China | Phone or on-site interview, take-home coding challenge, code review and discussing in-person.
 - [WyeWorks](https://wyeworks.com) | Montevideo, Uruguay | Take-home project and discussion on-site
 - [X-Team](https://x-team.com) | Remote | A short, fun Node.js challenge, followed by a series of culture-based interview questions, followed by a creative mock project with tons of freedom on how to approach, and follow-up questions about the approach they chose to discuss the tradeoffs.
 Usually a 10-30 day paid training is rewarded to top candidates to prep them for remote communication skills needed to join a team.
-- [Xebia Security](https://xebia.com/careers/security/) | Hilversum, Netherlands | Culture fit, Technical interview, followed by take-home security project, on-site brainstorm session to discuss the solutions and approach.
+- [Xebia Security](https://xebia.com) | Hilversum, Netherlands | Culture fit, Technical interview, followed by take-home security project, on-site brainstorm session to discuss the solutions and approach.
 - [XING](https://www.xing.com) | Hamburg, Germany | Take-home coding challenge, on-site review and short interviews with future team.
 - [Xplor](https://ourxplor.com) | Melbourne, Australia; London, UK | Phone Cultural Fit interview, Take home-code challenge, pair-programming session and discussion about past experience

 ## Y - \#

-- [21st Real Estate](https://21re.de) | Berlin, Germany | Phone call for quick personal introduction followed by Video call interview.
-Finally, a pair-programming session on-site.
 - [23 Technologies](https://23technologies.cloud) | Remote | Three video calls: general introduction, team introduction, contract
 - [3BoxLabs](https://3boxlabs.com) | Remote | Intro call, resume walk-through, and finally live work exercise with ~2 hours independent work followed by ~1.5 hour debrief discussing the work with the rest of the team.
 - [3D Hubs](https://3dhubs.com/jobs) | Amsterdam, The Netherlands | Take-home code challenge from our product's domain followed by discussion remote/on-site, sometimes do an additional on-site pair programming session.